unibo-dtm-se-2324-Temporario/report/sections/10-devguide/index.md

 Dependencies:
 - The app uses Gradle for dependency management.
 All necessary libraries and plugins are defined in the `build.gradle` files (both project-level and app-level).
 - To sync the dependencies, open the project in Android Studio and click Sync Now when prompted or run `./gradlew build`.

+## Configuring the Firebase APIs

+**Firebase Realtime Database** is the database solution for storing and syncing data in real-time.
+**Firebase Authentication** is used to manage user authentication.
+Below are the steps to configure Firebase:

+1. Go to the [Firebase Console](https://console.firebase.google.com/) and click "Create a project".
+Follow the steps to create a new Firebase project associated with the app.
+2. Once the project is created, go to "Project settings" and click "Add app" in the "Your apps" section.
+Register the Android project by providing the *package name* found in the `AndroidManifest.xml` file.
+3. Download the generated `google-services.json` file and place it in the `app/` directory of the Android project, then make sure that the dependencies are included in the app's `build.gradle` file.
+For the development of the current release of Temporario the following versions were used:
+    - Firebase Realtime Database: `com.google.firebase:firebase-database-ktx:21.0.0`;
+    - Firebase Authentication: `com.google.firebase:firebase-auth:23.0.0`.
+4. To enable Firebase Authentication, go to the Console and navigate to Authentication.
+Click on "Sign-in method" and enable authentication via Email/Password and Google Sign-In.
+5. To enable the Realtime Database click on "Create database" and set its rules.
+6. Build and run the app in Android Studio to make sure that it connects to Firebase properly.

 ## Building and running the app